Seated vs. Standing Calf Raise… Do You Need Both?

 For the utmost size, instead of seated calf raises, you could try dorsiflexion (toe raises) to work the tibialis anterior in the front.

-You can also experiment with more volume & frequency… but stick exclusively to standing calf raises either way!
+You can also experiment with more volume & frequency, but stick exclusively to standing calf raises whatever your choose!